murb/workbook/readme.markdown

 Goals of this gem:

+* Not impose semantics (if you prefer a more 'semantic' approach, try [https://github.com/kellyredding/osheet/wiki](OSheet)), but instead stay close to the actual layout of the spreadsheet's table
 * [Done] Allow for standard Array and Hash operations
 * Make it easy to sort values in columns
 * Make it easy to diff two tables